 The insurable value can only be used to determine proper insurance coverage; no other uses are permitted.

 After learning the difference between the two values, the previously posted question can be answered fairly easy:

 The market value of real estate follows the up and down movement of our current economy.
 Sadly there has recently been more “down” than “up.”
 Real Estate loses value if there is an oversupply on the market and currently the inventory of unsold homes is overwhelming.

 However, the cost to build does not necessarily decrease proportionally to the decrease in market value; on the contrary, currently it is more expensive to build a new home than to buy a “second hand” home.

 In general, labor prices have declined rapidly, especially in states without worker unions, like Florida.
 But material prices have remained steady in 2010, after a short dip in the years 2008-2009.
 Now the oversupply in construction material is absorbed and the prices are once again on the rise.
 Furthermore, it is vital to understand that the construction material market is not a “local” market, but more a “global” market where many different economical factors influence the material prices.

 Besides the material prices, the location of the property plays an important role as well.
 If your home or condominium building is located in a high risk wind zone or even seaward of the Coastal Construction Control Line (CCCL), construction prices will be significantly higher due to the increased building code requirements in coastal areas.

 The last factor contributing to the raising insurance costs are the insurance carriers who just recently had $718 million in rate increases approved by the Florida legislator.
-See the link to the article in the Herald Tribune.

 It is not easy for an appraiser to break the news to a condominium association that the costs will go up along with the expected rate increases from the insurance carriers.
 Even though this seems unfair and aggravating, it is still indispensible to be properly insured in order to avoid penalties in case of a loss.